-OLYMPIA – The Washington Department of Fish and Wildlife (WDFW) is seeking public input on a draft periodic status review for western gray squirrel that includes a recommendation to re-classify the squirrel as a state endangered species.
-The public comment period closes May 10.
+OLYMPIA – The Washington Department of Fish and Wildlife (WDFW) is seeking public input on a draft periodic status review for the mardon skipper, a state–endangered species of butterfly.
+The public comment period is open through June 19.

-The draft periodic status review for western gray squirrel is now available on WDFW’s website.
+The draft periodic status review for mardon skipper is now available on WDFW’s website.
 The public can submit written comments on the document via email or by postal mail to Taylor Cotten, Washington Department of Fish and Wildlife, P.O.
 Box 43141, Olympia, WA 98504-3200.

-“Following the public comment period, we will initiate rulemaking and brief the Washington Fish and Wildlife Commission on the species’ status and public input received,” said Cotten.
-“The Commission will then use this information to vote on recommended changes to the classification of the western gray squirrel.”
+“Following the public comment period, we will brief the Washington Fish and Wildlife Commission on the species’ status and public input received,” said Cotten.

-The Commission is tentatively scheduled to consider this topic in summer 2023.
+The Commission will then vote to decide on maintaining the butterfly’s endangered status.
+The group is tentatively scheduled to consider this topic in summer 2023.

 WDFW regularly researches and reviews information to inform status and classification recommendations for species of conservation concern in Washington.
-If a species is listed, WDFW prepares recovery plans to guide conservation and recovery efforts.
 More information is available on WDFW’s At-Risk Species webpage.

 WDFW works to preserve, protect, and perpetuate fish, wildlife, and ecosystems while providing sustainable fish and wildlife recreational and commercial opportunities.